burakooo/BCO004/README.md

 # BCO004
 config files

-\n Hello my name is Burak Ozhan
+Hello my name is Burak Ozhan
-\n I am a junior for SDSU
+I am a junior for SDSU
-\n I wanna be a software engineer
+I wanna be a software engineer